nikolassc/A-Desktop-E-Supermarket-Application/README.md

 # A Desktop E-Supermarket Application

-***SuperMart** is a fully functional desktop application developed as part of a university project by **Nicholas Christoforou(me)** and **Leandros Kelpis**.
+**E-Supermarket** is a fully functional desktop application developed as part of a university project by **Nicholas Christoforou(me)** and **Leandros Kelpis**.
 This application is designed for managing and shopping in a supermarket e-shop environment.
 It allows both administrators and customers to interact with the system, manage products, place orders, and view order history.
-With separate functionalities for administrators and customers, **SuperMart** ensures smooth operation for both user types.
+With separate functionalities for administrators and customers, **E-Supermarket** ensures smooth operation for both user types.
 The app is built in Java, following object-oriented programming principles, and incorporates file-based storage for persistence.
 ## Features

 ### For Administrators: